Odo of France: Reign

 For his skill and bravery in resisting the attacks of Vikings during the 885–886 Siege of Paris, Odo was chosen by the western Frankish nobles to be their king following the overthrow of Emperor Charles the Fat.
 He was crowned at Compiègne in February 888 by Walter, Archbishop of Sens.

 Odo continued to battle against the Vikings and defeated them at Montfaucon, but was soon involved in a struggle with powerful Frankish nobles who supported the claim of Charles the Simple to the throne.

 In 890 Odo granted special privileges to the County of Manresa in Osona.
 Because of its position on the front line against the Moorish aggression, Manresa was given the right to build towers of defence known as manresanas or manresanes.
 This privilege was responsible for giving Manresa its unique character, distinct from the rest of Osona, for the next two centuries.

-To gain prestige and support, Odo paid homage to the East Francia's King Arnulf in 888.
+To gain prestige and support, Odo paid homage to East Francia's King Arnulf in 888.
 Despite this, in 894 Arnulf declared his support for Charles the Simple, and after a conflict which lasted three years, Odo was compelled to come to terms with his rival and surrender a district north of the Seine to him.
 Odo died in La Fère on 1 January 898.